DonSchenck/vac-seen-todb/README.md

 # vac-seen-todb
 Subscribes to "Vaccination" events in Kafka and persists them to a PostgreSQL database using Marten ([https://martendb.io/](https://martendb.io/)).

-This is Part Six (of eight) of the C#, Kafka and OpenShift "vas-seen" system.
+This is Part Six (of eight) of the C#, Kafka and OpenShift "vac-seen" system.

 ## Prerequisites and Requirements
 * You will need access to the command line, either Bash or PowerShell